nhsengland/rap_intro_to_python/README.md

 Includes learning on:

+    - Dictionaries in python
     - How to create a docx file
-    - How to access an exisiting docx file
+    - How to access an existing docx file
     - How to replace placeholder values with variables